DataDog/documentation/content/en/security/account_takeover_protection.md

 #### Data centers

 Some attacks are launched using inexpensive virtual private servers (VPS) and hosting providers.
-Attackers are motivated by how their low cost and automation let them access new IP addresses at the data center.
+Attackers are motivated by how their low cost and automation enables access to new IP addresses at the data center.

 Many consumer applications have low occurrences of user authentication from data centers, especially low cost data centers and VPS providers.
 Consider blocking the entire data center or ASN when the network range is small, and not within your expected user authentication behavior.